mmgen/mmgen-wallet/doc/wiki/install-mswin/Install-MMGen-on-Microsoft-Windows.md

 Save your changes and double click the icon to launch your MSYS2-enabled PowerShell.
 From now on, all your work will be done in this terminal.

+Note that the root of your MSYS2 installation is located in `C:\\msys64`, so the following commands, for example:

+		$ ls /etc              # the path as seen within MSYS2
+		$ ls 'C:\\msys64\etc'  # the path as seen by Windows

+will produce a listing of the same directory.

 ### 3. Upgrade MSYS2